 “It looks at processes, as well as look at the capacity, capabilities of our public servants and so it is being done on the basis of trying to improve and make us more efficient in terms of how we deliver services to people which we hope could also act as a catalyst to inviting foreign direct investments,” said Minister Byron.

 He noted that in addition to making the government more efficient through Digital transformation, the idea of upgrading internet speed in the Federation is also being looked at.
 It’s vital that the government has technological advancements, such as digital transformation, to ensure that they can stay connected with the public and to help them to bring their services to everyone in the country.
 Faster internet will also help them achieve this.
+Businesses around the world can relate to the need for an internet connection fast enough to meet their requirements.
+Many of them get in touch with the likes of M247.com to help them in matters of digital transformation, gigabit internet, and more to get them moving faster on the road to success.

 Minister Byron said that the need for “broader educational possibilities from everyone allows us to be creative, innovative and spawn businesses here that could help us as part of the diversification, as well as help us grow.”